-Unit
+Unit I

 Prominent ancient Indian economic thinkers and major source books (Only names and brief knowledge).
 Definition & scope of economics acordingly to Kautilya and Shukra.
-Basic Assumptions - integral man, integrated rationality, dharma based economic structure and four purusarthas.
-Human wants - nature origin and kinds.
-The concept of restrained consumption & co-consumption.
-Meaning and importance of wealth & code of conduct for earning and spending.
+Basic Assumptions - integral man, integrated rationality, dharma based economic structure and four purusanthas.
+Human wants - nature origin and importance of wealth & code of conduct for earning and spending.
 Economic ideas of Manu, Shukra and Kautilya in the field of consumption, production, exchange, distribution and public finance.